burdakovd/dapps.earth/README.md

 -   **Offensive Content.**  Content that is defamatory, obscene, abusive, invasive of privacy, or otherwise objectionable, including content that constitutes child pornography, relates to bestiality, or depicts non-consensual sex acts.
 -   **Harmful Content**.
 Content or other computer technology that may damage, interfere with, surreptitiously intercept, or expropriate any system, program, or data, including viruses, Trojan horses, worms, time bombs, or cancelbots.

 If you find illegal content on the website, please report it via a Github issue at [https://github.com/burdakovd/dapps.earth/issues](https://github.com/burdakovd/dapps.earth/issues).
+See [dapps.earth/issues/9](https://github.com/burdakovd/dapps.earth/issues/9) and [dapps.earth/pull/10](https://github.com/burdakovd/dapps.earth/pull/10) for an example.